bbauska/W3Cx-2of5/README.md

 <p>Hi everyone!
 My name is Alexa and I work
 for <p class="company">ABC Company</p></p>

-After reading an opening tag <p>, if the browser sees another <p> or any other block level element including &lt;div&gt;, it will automatically close the first open <p> for you.
+After reading an opening tag &lt;p&gt;, if the browser sees another &lt;p&gt; or any other block level element including &lt;div&gt;, it will automatically close the first open &lt;p&gt; for you.
 Nesting one paragraph tag in another is not valid because the browser will consider them as two paragraphs one after the other.
-Even though you close the paragraphs with two closing tags </p></p> at the end, they are ignored.
+Even though you close the paragraphs with two closing tags &lt;/p&gt;&lt;/p&gt; at the end, they are ignored.

 <h3 id="ch2-3-7">2.3.7 Activities – Semantic Meaning</h3>